precap/dcc-ex.github.io/docs/ex-installer/managing-config-files.rst

 * Run |EX-I| following the instructions
 * in the **'Install EX-CommandStation'** screen, make sure you select `Create MyAutomation.h` and `advanced config` along with any other options you need for your Command Station.
 * Click the :guilabel:`Advanced Config` button you will be shown the **'Advanced Configuration'** Screen where you can make additional edits to **config.h** and **myAutomation.h**
-* on the **'Load EX-CommandStation'** screen, after you click :guilabel:`Load` and the software has been loaded, you will see a :guilabel:`Backup config files` button
+* On the **'Load EX-CommandStation'** screen, after you click :guilabel:`Load` and the software has finished loading, you will see a :guilabel:`Backup config files` button.
-* Follow the instructions to backup your files
+* Click on the button and follow select or create a folder  backup your files. :dcc-ex-red-italic:`This MUST NOT be inside any of the folders created by the installer.`

 The next time you run |EX-I|

-* On the **'Select EX-CommandStation version'** screen, select the version you wish to install
+* On the **'Select EX-CommandStation version'** screen, select the version you wish to install.
 * Then select `Use my existing config files` and locate the files you saved as a backup previously. |BR| Select any of the files you backed up.
 (Even though you select only one file, all the files will be included.)
-* Then click :guilabel:`Advanced Config`
+* Then click :guilabel:`Advanced Config`,
 * Follow the instructions above for the **'Advanced Configuration'** screen and the following steps.

 Note: this process does not automatically create **mySetup.h**.
 This file can be manually added to the other two files using the text editor instructions below if needed.